DIY Tree Skirt using a Vintage Sheet

 I cut strips out of the other pink shabby chic sheet I had.
 Make sure these are all around the same size; I just eyeballed it.

-This does not have to be perfect,and as you can see, it will be a little frayed,which is good.
-I used a glue gun to do this because it dries fast.
+This does not have to be perfect, and as you can see, it will be a little frayed, which is good.
+I used a glue gun for this because it dries quickly.
 Just use caution when you do this.

 Start pleating and gluing your torn new diy tree skirt trim around the edges; since this is a Shabby Chic-style skirt, it does not have to be perfect.
-The photo above shows how this looks.
+The photo above shows what this looks like.
 Continue doing this around the whole skirt.

 DIY Tree Skirt

-This was so easy to make,so if you are like me and you don’t have a sewing machine, this is a great alternative.
+This was so easy to make, so if you are like me and don’t have a sewing machine, this is a great alternative.
 You can do this with other fabrics, too, such as a painter’s tarp or tablecloth.
-Keep an eye out for cheap fabrics when you are treasure hunting at thrift shops.
+Keep an eye out for cheap fabrics when you’re treasure-hunting at thrift shops.
 And look for trims, too, while you are thrift shopping.
-These can be found pretty cheap if you prefer that over making the trim, as I did.
-Lace makes a great trim, too!
+These can be found pretty cheaply if you prefer that over making the trim, as I did.
+Lace makes an excellent trim, too!

-Thanks so much, Gail, again for inviting me!
+Thanks so much, Gail, for inviting me again!

 To see more of my Home via tour, decorating, and more visit White Lace Cottage.